 INSIGHTS BY MARINE DIESEL ENGINE BY SPEED

-Low-speed diesel engines in marine applications are expected to increase in demand from shipyards in East Asia, particularly in China, Korea, and Japan during the forecast period.
-The two-stroke cycle in diesel-powered marine engines is to improve the power-to-weight ratio and raise the scale and reversibility of the engine.
+Low-speed diesel engines in marine applications are expected to increase in demand from shipyards in East Asia, particularly in China, Korea, and Japan, during the forecast period.
+The two-stroke cycle in diesel-powered marine engines improves the power-to-weight ratio and raises the scale and reversibility of the engine.
 The market is projected to grow further due to increased investments by major vendors and product expansions.

-Medium-speed marine engines are lighter than low-speed alternatives and are usually low in the initial cost.
+Medium-speed marine engines are lighter than low-speed alternatives and are usually low in initial cost.
 Due to lightweight and low maintenance, the demand for medium-speed marine engines is expected to witness considerable growth.
-Also, with increasing marine tourism along with increased passengers and recreational vessels, the demand is set to boost the diesel engine penetration rate.
+With increasing marine tourism and increased passengers and recreational vessels, the demand is set to boost the diesel engine penetration rate.
 Medium-speed vehicles are widely deployed in ferries and cruises.

 INSIGHTS BY GEOGRAPHY